Wahhabi (epithet)

-The term Wahhabi (وهابي) has been deployed by external observers as a pejorative epithet to label a wide range of religious, social and political movements across the Muslim world, ever since the 18th century.
+The term Wahhabi (وهابي) has been deployed by external observers as a pejorative epithet to label a wide range of religious, social and political movements across the Muslim world since the 18th century.
 Initially, the term Wahhabiyya was employed by the opponents of the religious reformist movement initiated by Muhammad ibn Abd al-Wahhab in the Arabian Peninsula and continued by his successors.
-The term was derived from his father's name, Abd al-Wahhab and widely employed by rivals to denounce his movement.
-Meanwhile, Ibn Abd al-Wahhab and his disciples did not use the terminology and identified themselves as Muwahiddun.
-However, later scholars associated with the movement like Ibn Baz and Salih al-Fawzan later owned the term Wahhabi and considered it an honorific title.
+The term was derived from his father's name, Abd al-Wahhab, and widely employed by rivals to denounce his movement.
+Ibn Abd al-Wahhab and his disciples did not use the terminology and identified themselves as Muwahiddun.
+However, later scholars associated with the movement such as Ibn Baz and Salih al-Fawzan later appropriated the term Wahhabi and considered it an honorific title.

-The term would later be popularised by the British Empire to label numerous Islamic religious movements, of varying backgrounds, which they opposed.
-As early as the 19th century, the British empire had popularised the notion of an imaginary Wahhabi conspiracy which was portrayed as an imminent danger to Imperial security.
-Throughout these years, the term Wahhabi have been used as an Islamophobic as well as a sectarian epithet.

-Several authoritarian states, particularly in the post-Soviet sphere, have incorporated the Wahhabi epithet into their anti-Islam, nativist propaganda discourses; depicting dissidents of Muslim background as subversives and "traitors" to the nation.
-During the post-9/11 era, the strategy was amplified by various dictators, who launch crackdowns upon public expressions of religiosity by portraying such campaigns as a defense of modern "Enlightenment" ideas.
-Victims of these campaigns include practising Muslims who pray in mosques, have beards or assist Islamic educational institutions; who are portrayed by the authoritarian regimes as opponents of modernity and dehumanised in state propaganda through anti-Muslim stereotypes.
+During the 19th century, the term was applied by colonial authorities in British India to Islamic religious movements perceived as a threat to their imperial interests, such as the Tariqat e-Muhammadiyah movement led by Syed Ahmad Barelvi.
+The usage of the term by British officials led to a backlash from Indian Muslims and it was banned from being used in official discourse by 1889.
+During the 20th century, several authoritarian states, particularly in the post-Soviet sphere, have incorporated the Wahhabi epithet into Islamophobic and nativist propaganda discourses, depicting dissidents of Muslim background as subversives and "traitors" to the nation.
+During the post-9/11 era, the strategy was amplified by various dictators, who launched crackdowns upon public expressions of religiosity by portraying such campaigns as a defense of modern "Enlightenment" ideas.
+Victims of these campaigns include practising Muslims who pray in mosques, have beards or assist Islamic educational institutions; who are portrayed by authoritarian regimes as opponents of modernity and dehumanised in state propaganda through Islamphobic stereotypes.